-The Group has goodwill of \$1,442.2 million as at 30 June 2020.
+The Group has goodwill of \$1,442.2 million as at 30 Our audit procedures included the following: June 2020.
 The Group performs an impairment assessment on an annual basis to support the carrying value of goodwill.
 In addition, an impairment assessment is performed when there is an impairment indicator present.

 The impairment assessment is complex and judgemental, as it includes modelling a range of assumptions and estimates that are affected by expected future performance and market conditions such as cash flow forecasts, growth rates, discount rates and terminal value assumptions.
-Accordingly, the Group's impairment assessment was a key audit matter.
+Accordingly, the Group's impairment assessment was a key audit

-Key assumptions, judgements and estimates used in the Group's assessment of impairment of intangibles assets are set out in Note B6 of the financial report.
+Key assumptions, judgements and estimates used in assumptions applied in the the Group's assessment of impairment of intangibles assets are set out in Note B6 of the financial report.
 Given the conditions at balance date, a range of scenarios around the Group's expected cash flows have been considered.
 In this situation, the disclosures in Note B6 of the financial report provide particularly important information about the key assumptions made in the impairment models at 30 June 2020.